 Women’s Human Rights Education Institute

-This unique educational institute brings feminist perspectives and an activist orientation to the inextricably related issues of peace, human rights and life-sustaining development.
-Participants will gain an understanding of the global economic, ecological, legal, cultural and political contexts of this work, as well as of the groundbreaking work that is currently being done and has been done over decades by women and men around the world.
-Participants will develop a practical understanding of the UN Human Rights system and how to apply a women’s human rights framework to a multiplicity of issues.
-Participants will also develop practical facilitation skills to help them become human rights educators in their own regions and organizations.
+Founded in 2004 by Costa Rican feminist jurist and activist Alda Facio, this unique educational institute brings feminist perspectives and an activist orientation to issues of peace, human rights and life-sustaining development.
+Participants will gain an understanding of the global economic, ecological, legal, cultural and political contexts of this work, contextualized within the historical development of transnational women’s human rights movements.
+Participants will develop a practical understanding of the UN Human Rights system, with a focus on women’s human rights norms and mechanisms, applying a women’s human rights framework to a multiplicity of issues.

-Important milestones such as the U.N.
-Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), the U.N.
+Important mechanisms such as the U.N.
+Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), the UN Special Procedures related to women’s human rights, and other important UN and international human rights conventions and declarations, such as the U.N.
 Convention on the Elimination of Racial Discrimination (CERD), the U.N.
 Declaration on the Rights of Indigenous Peoples, the Convention on the Rights of Persons with Disabilities, the Canadian Charter of Rights and Freedoms, The African Protocol on Women’s Rights, the Inter-American Convention on the Prevention, Punishment and Eradication of Violence Against Women, UN Security Council Resolutions on Women, Peace and Security; the Beijing Platform for Action, and the Yogyakarta Principles, among others, will be featured as resources for social change.
 Effective ways of using them as tools for education and practice will be explored.

 The WHRI brings together a balance of academic/theoretical inquiry and engaged, activist praxis.
 Human rights, peace, and emerging alternatives to globalization are examined both as interconnected elements of a socially just and sustainable world and as alternative ways of knowing, acting, being, and interacting.
 Women’s human rights are both the subject and the guiding framework of the institute.
 This is reflected in the teaching principles and methodology.
-The WHRI aims to create a safe, supportive, and celebratory space that allows for collective sharing and knowledge-building alongside skills training .
-Classes are participatory, incorporate a broad variety of readings, videos, and activities, and in an effort to promote integration and well-being, participants are offered gentle yoga classes twice a week.
+The WHRI aims to create a safe, supportive, and celebratory space that allows for collective sharing and knowledge-building alongside skills training.
+Classes are participatory, incorporate a broad variety of readings, videos, and activities, and in an effort to promote integration and well-being, participants are offered embodied learning modalities, such gentle yoga classes, twice a week.

 Small Classes with Expert Faculty